kiberStender/microServicePHP/README.md

 # Conclusion
 This is a simple Micro Service application.
 I'm not saying that it is mandatory, it is only one possible implementation of this concept.
 I'm not saying that everything I did (all the patterns I have created) is the better way of doing this.
 Again it is one way of doing this.
 Suggestions will be apreciated.
 You can use it as a model to convince your boss that PHP is not a spagetti wierd laguage he says and it can do anything another language can ^^

-PS: I have create in each service (excluding router for obvious reasons) a script called register.php.
-Here you will name set the endpoint and endpoint urls do adjust to your reality.
+PS: I have created in each service (excluding router for obvious reasons) a script called register.php.
+Here you will set the endpoint and endpoint urls do adjust to your reality.
 PS1: Don't forget that I left all these services in one folder but you can scale this with VMs or even physical machines.